The Best Turkey Marinade – Quick Facts

 - zest – the combination of lemon zest and orange zest is so light and refreshing!
 It can’t be missed!

-What’s The Difference Between Brining & Marinating
+What’s The Difference Between Brining & Marinating Turkey?

-How To Make a Turkey Marinade
+How To Make A Turkey Marinade

-How Long Can Turkey Marinate
+How Long To Marinate Turkey

 For best results, let the turkey marinate for about 30-60 minutes before cooking.
 It can marinate in the fridge overnight but this marinade contains quite a bit of citrus which might start cooking the meat slightly if it sits for too long.
 So we highly recommend sticking to a shorter marinate time.